Docs · Concepts

 The template you picked, customized inline

-The four templates
+The omnichannel templates

 How a template becomes a running flow

 1. You open the Omnichannel modal on the dashboard, pick one of the four templates, and customize the copy on each step.
-Subjects, bodies, connection notes, dial scripts, all editable inline, the template just gives you a sane starting point.
+Subjects, bodies, connection notes, all editable inline, the template just gives you a sane starting point.

 2. On Launch, compileSequenceToFlow turns the linear list of steps into a {nodes, edges} graph the flow engine understands.
 Wait steps become wait nodes, send steps become send nodes, edges chain them in order.